River Valley Community Clean-Up

 Rumford Battery Storage Project

 April 21, 2021 – Brookfield Renewable announced the future development of the Rumford Falls Energy Storage facility.
 It will be capable of delivering 8 megawatts of power for a two-hour duration to the existing point of interconnection.
-Construction is expected to occur as early as the summer of 2021 and will take an estimated five months to complete.
+Construction is expected to occur in 2022 and will take an estimated five months to complete.
 To read more about this project, click here to view the article in the Rumford Falls Times.

 The Rumford Battery Project will include three battery enclosures.
 The photo depicts a similar battery storage project developed in Millinocket in 2020.

 February 2021 – Brookfield Renewable sponsored a “Free Ski Night” on February 24, 2021, at Black Mountain of Maine.
 Black Mountain is a non-profit, ski cooperative that serves the greater Rumford region.

 Fall Annual Boat Barrier Removal